 It’s a miracle that the Quran described layers of darkness in the ocean 1400 years ago.
 This has now been recently confirmed by marine scientists stating that the ocean becomes progressively dark at very distinct layers of its depths.

-Reading through the various English translations of the Quran, it’s clear that this passage is referring to darkness covering the surface of sea, not dark layers within it.
+Reading through the various English translations of the Quran, however, it’s clear that this passage refers to darkness covering the surface of sea, not dark layers within it.

 Arberry: “Or they are as shadows upon a sea obscure covered by a billow above which is a billow above which are clouds, shadows piled one upon another…”